Periodic table: Electron affinity

 The opposite property to ionisation energy is the electron affinity, which is the energy released when adding an electron to the atom.
 A passing electron will be more readily attracted to an atom if it feels the pull of the nucleus more strongly, and especially if there is an available partially filled outer orbital that can accommodate it.
 Therefore, electron affinity tends to increase down to up and left to right.
 The exception is the last column, the noble gases, which have a full shell and have no room for another electron.
 This gives the halogens in the next-to-last column the highest electron affinities.

 Some atoms, like the noble gases, have no electron affinity: they cannot form stable gas-phase anions.
+(They can form metastable resonances if the incoming electron arrives with enough kinetic energy, but these inevitably and rapidly autodetach: for example, the lifetime of the most long-lived He− level is about 359 microseconds.)
 The noble gases, having high ionisation energies and no electron affinity, have little inclination towards gaining or losing electrons and are generally unreactive.

 Some exceptions to the trends occur: oxygen and fluorine have lower electron affinities than their heavier homologues sulfur and chlorine, because they are small atoms and hence the newly added electron would experience significant repulsion from the already present ones.
 For the nonmetallic elements, electron affinity likewise somewhat correlates with reactivity, but not perfectly since other factors are involved.
-For example, fluorine has a lower electron affinity than chlorine, but is more reactive.
+For example, fluorine has a lower electron affinity than chlorine (because of extreme interelectronic repulsion for the very small fluorine atom), but is more reactive.